Tuesday, 10 July 2007

-In a nearby plot was a sad sight – a Dutchman lying on a deckchair, baring his chest to the clouds, determined to work on his tan no matter what the weather.
-We soon had to retreat to our tent as showers of rain swept in, and we can only assume the Dutchman did the same.
+In a nearby emplacement was a sad sight – a Dutchman lying on a deckchair, baring his chest to the clouds, determined to work on his tan no matter what the weather.
+We soon had to retreat to our tent as showers of rain swept in, and we can only hope that the Dutchman did the same.

 At the end of a cosy afternoon in our sleeping bags we crept out, put on our capes and set off to find the restaurant on the lake.
 Rain was falling and it was half dark already at 7 o’clock.
 The lake and swimming pool were deserted and the restaurant turned out to be no more than a snack bar.

 The only thing we could do was follow the path up to town and look around again for somewhere to eat, with the same lack of success as before.
 It was starting to look like muesli for dinner.

 Then we remembered the take-away pizza shop and hurried there, to find it brightly lit and busy.
 We crammed in with the other customers and ordered a large pizza and a bottle of Gaillac.

 Two girls next to us were fascinated by our rain capes and asked where they could get them, being greatly taken aback when we said Australia.

 With the rain hammering down on the cardboard pizza box and the bottle in a plastic bag, we scrambled back down the track and up to the camping ground.
 It was dry and warm inside our tent and we had a lovely meal, with a whole bottle of wine, before settling down very happily to sleep.